jon49/blog/src/post/2016-07-10-swagger_is_too_restrictive.md

 ```

 The mapping of resources should be use all the available HTTP standards.
 Swagger doesn't allow for this.
 This is unfortunate.
-It's too bad Swagger has
-gained so much popularity when a more flexible standard could have been
-created.
-The routes could have been mapped something like this instead:
+The routes could have
+been mapped something like this instead:

 ```yaml
 paths: